Updated on July 28, 2023

 Professional treatments for red eyes include:

-Additionally, they should be used conservatively since they constrict the blood vessels in your eye and are not ideal for your eye health if used regularly.
-It’s best to consult your eye doctor to receive proper treatment for your condition.
+Additionally, they should be used conservatively since they constrict the tiny blood vessels in your eye and aren’t ideal for your eye health if used regularly.
+It’s best to schedule an eye exam to receive proper treatment for your condition.

 Home treatments for red eyes include: